conan-io/conan-io.github.io/_posts/2021-08-26-New-conan-release-1-39.markdown

     }
 },
  "datePublished": "2021-09-05",
- "description": "Porting alias 2.0 syntax to 1.39, new --require-override CLI argument, new win_bash attribute in conanfiles to better manage Windows subsystems, new VCVars generator, several improvements in the new Environment model.", }
+ "description": "Backporting alias 2.0 syntax to 1.39, new --require-override CLI argument, new win_bash attribute in conanfiles to better manage Windows subsystems, new VCVars generator, several improvements in the new Environment model.", }
 </script>